1EdTech/casa-protocol/protocol.md

 The key word **object** in this document is to be interpreted as an unordered data structure of key-value pairs, referred to in language systems by terms including, but not limited to, "object", "associative array", "hash map", "dictionary" and "key-value store".
 The term **property** or **attribute** in this document may be interpreted as synonymous with **key** to mean a reference within the object that returns a **value**.

+The key word **timestamp** in this document is to be interpreted as a string written in the format of ISO 8601 ["Representation of dates and times"], using the combined date and time format including the `T` delimiter between the date and time segments and the `Z` signifier when in the UTC timezone.

 The key word **wildcard mask** (alternatively: **mask**) in this document is to be interpreted as the binary inverse of the key word "network mask" as described by RFC 4632 ["Classless Inter-domain Routing (CIDR)"].

 ### Constituents